BUW ESE

 Assessment criteria

-For the assessment of an oral MAP, the pure reproduction of the content from the courses is a necessary prerequisite, but not a sufficient criterion for a (very) good grade.
+For the assessment of an oral MAP, the mere reproduction of content from the course is a necessary prerequisite, but not a sufficient criterion for a (very) good grade.
 Students who are aiming for a (very) good grade should be able to combine the various contents.
 We recognise this in the examination by the fact that you a) know and name various relevant theories, concepts and empirical findings from the courses, b) compare them with each other on the basis of relevant arguments, c) evaluate them and d) draw conclusions for school practice.
 The (correct) use of specialised language shows that you have dealt with the subject matter at a professional level.
 Another important criterion for a (very) good grade is that you are able to research new literature, know relevant empirical findings outside of the material taught in the courses and can critically reflect on the content.
 Further information on the assessment criteria can be found here.

 Registration for the examination